axelprog/codeSamplesLib/README.md

 [Mongo DB copier](./dbMigrationScript.js "Mongo migration script") - script for copy mongo DB from one server to other by URL

-[UseEffectDebugger](./useEffectDebugger.ts "Debuger for useEffect calls") - useful scripd for debug react UseEffect calls (the idea is not mine)
+[UseEffectDebugger](./useEffectDebugger.ts "Debuger for useEffect calls") - useful script for debug react UseEffect calls (the idea is not mine)

+[LongListSelector](./LongListSelector.ts "Debuger for useEffect calls") - React selector component with virtual pagination.
+It allows render long lists without performance issues